-Craftsman say that these are professional quality, and for me, the jury is still out – the handles in particular remind me of the kind of tools I bought as a teenager, just starting to play with cars and didn’t care less for ‘quality’.
-That’s just me personally though – some people prefer hard handles like this, and the butyrate plastic used is hard wearing and won’t get contaminated with oils and dirt.
+Craftsman says that these are professional quality.
+The handles, in particular, remind me of the kind of tools I bought as a teenager.
+Some people prefer hard handles like this.
+The butyrate plastic used is hard wearing and won’t get contaminated with oils and dirt.

 The tips of the blades have been machined to be a great fit in the fasteners.
 This set of screwdrivers isn’t going to match the likes of Snap On, but they’re also a fraction of the price.
 They’re great just to keep handy for small jobs.